faizmokhtar/faizmokhtar.com/content/posts/diff-so-fancy.md

 ---
-title: How to prettify git diff output with diff-so-fancy
+title: "How to prettify git diff output with diff-so-fancy"
 date: 2018-08-13T08:37:39.000Z
 categories:
   - Development